MM-BizRAG: Rethinking Multimodal Retrieval-Augmented Generation for General Purpose Enterprise Q&A

 - FastRAGEval metric reduces evaluation costs by half while enhancing human alignment.

-- Utilizes a unified LLM-driven pipeline for efficient document handling.
+- Utilizes a unified -driven pipeline for efficient document handling.

-From source RSS / original summaryarXiv:2606.
-04231v1 Announce Type: new Abstract: Recent advances in multimodal retrieval-augmented generation (MM-RAG) have shifted toward minimal parsing, relying on page-level images for producing retriever embeddings and for answer generation.
-While efficient, this trend often neglects explicit handling of the rich, structured information in complex enterprise documents, instead depending on pre-trained embeddings or vision-language models to implicitly capture such structure.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04231v1 Announce Type: new Abstract: Recent advances in multimodal (MM-RAG) have shifted toward minimal parsing, relying on page-level images for producing retriever embeddings and for answer generation.
+While efficient, this trend often neglects explicit handling of the rich, structured information in complex enterprise documents, instead depending on pre-trained embeddings or to implicitly capture such structure. …

 Want this in your inbox every morning?